 - Contact information: Journal is provided the contact information for the editorial office of ACERP (http://www.ACERP.ir/journal/contact.us).

 - Author fees / Access: The Journal database is fully open access and full text of published articles are available for everyone who can get access to the Journal website free of cost.
-Besides, the authors never pay any charges for submission, article processing and publication.
+Besides, the authors never pay any charges for submission, article processing and publication (no processing fee and no publication fee).

 - Copyright: Journals made clear the type of copyright under which authors work will be published.
 Upon acceptance of manuscript, authors will be asked to complete a 'Journal Publishing Agreement' (http://www.ACERP.ir/journal/authors.note)